-- Enhanced institutional capacity and reputation of OAU researchers and scholars in securing and managing grants and research project life cycles facilitated by a CoP.
+- Enhanced institutional capacity and reputation of OAU researchers, scholars and administrators in securing and managing grants and research project life cycles facilitated by a CoP.

 - A functional web-enabled CoP for grantsmanship becomes a blueprint for other Universities in Nigeria and in Africa.

-- A “One-Stop” site with access to tools and resources on grantsmanship and research management established
+- A “One-Stop” site with access to tools and resources on grantsmanship and research management.

-- Embed a culture of grantsmanship in OAU through a web-enabled CoP.
+- Embedding a culture of grantsmanship and research management in OAU through a web-enabled CoP.

-- Early, mid and senior career researchers and administrators in OAU are inspired with knowledge, skills and attitude for high level competitiveness in grantsmanship.
+- Early, mid and senior career researchers and administrators in OAU are inspired with knowledge, skills and competence for high level competitiveness in grantsmanship and research management.

-- Enhanced institutional reputation and capacity for securing and managing all categories of grants in OAU.
+- Enhanced institutional reputation and capacity for securing and managing all categories of grants.

 e.
 Risks and Risk Mitigation